 So, the hole in the carpet was FINALLY hidden but now there was a big gap between the sofa sections ugh!

 That gap in the sofa has been irritating me and taunting me for months.
-I’ve done my best to ignore it.

 This past weekend, I was looking forward to a rare Sunday of resting and relaxing.

 I plopped down on the sofa to read (Find Your People) and there staring at me … the gap.
 The backside was even worse.
 See?